 Why Does This Matter for Private Lenders Specifically?

-Private lending operates in a $2 trillion AUM market that grew 25.3% in top-100 lender volume in 2024.
-Competition for quality notes is intensifying.
+The private lending market rewards investors who structure deals correctly at origination.
+Competition for quality notes intensifies every year.
 The lenders who structure deals correctly at the negotiation table — not just underwrite them correctly — carry a durable competitive advantage at every stage: lower default rates, cleaner note histories, and faster exits at better prices.

-The hidden costs that erode carryback returns — delinquency management, escrow disputes, regulatory compliance gaps — are detailed in Optimizing Capital: Uncovering Hidden Costs and Driving Profit in Private Mortgage Servicing.
+The hidden costs that erode carryback returns — delinquency management, escrow disputes, regulatory compliance gaps — are detailed in 10 Private Mortgage Servicing Pitfalls and Solutions.
 Understanding those costs before you negotiate is what separates a profitable note from an expensive lesson.

 How We Evaluated These Negotiation Levers